kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 - As soon as you commit in GitHub, Jenkins is automatically triggered and deploys the changes
 - This is now a working pipeline that deploys automatically with the help of Jenkins and webhooks!

+## Observations

+- In Jenkins when the code was built there were four different stages that it went through
+     1. Checkout SCM: Jenkins connecting to GitHub and cloning the most recent repository
+     2. Build: Jenkins downloaded all the required files to run the program
+     3. Test: Jenkins ran a test file "test_app.py::test_home_page PASSED " and returned passed
+     4. Packaging the output files: Jenkins zips file after user confirmation

 ## TroubleTroubleshooting

 - Some of the issues that are likely to happen are requirements errors